Saturday, November 29, 2008

 In 1945, the world was very different from what it is today.
 The economy of Europe was destroyed because of the first world war, the great depression and the second world war.
 Most Asian and African countries were still colonies fighting for freedom.
 They had nothing....Nothing!
 No money, no rights and no power to negotiate.
 The only country that emerged relatively unscathed was the USA.

 Before the agreement, the currencies of the world were valued or pegged against gold.
-Each country had its own gold reserves, their currency was guaranteed by gold and gold was the major unit of trade between countries in case they had a major trade deficit
+Each country had its own gold reserves, their currency was guaranteed by gold and gold was the major unit of trade between countries in case they had a major trade deficit.

 As a consequence of the bretton woods agreement all the governments of the world transferred their gold reserves to the US.
 It still resides there today .
 About 70% of all gold ever mined in the world is in the US.
 Only the US dollar was now backed by gold !!!
 And the world currencies pounds, francs, rupees etc etc were now backed by US dollars, making the US dollar the reserve currency of the world !!!!
 Later after this system failed in 1971, even the US dollar was not backed by gold.
 Essentially it is backed by nothing.
 If the US fails, so does the world.